 Until recently, the road to a natural beauty and personal care regimen was clearly bifurcated for people with sensitive skin: You'd choose natural products with essential oils and deal with the consequences or you were out of luck.
 Not anymore.
 Now there's a small-but-mighty growing category of naturals that are loud and proud about their EO-free status.

-Millennial favorite, perennial Sephora best-seller, and beauty-editor-lauded Drunk Elephant is a brand that's leading the charge.
+Millennial favorite, perennial Sephora best-seller, and beauty-editor-lauded Drunk Elephant is one brand that's leading the charge.
 "My skin changed when I removed 'sensitizers' from my products, the ones I was using on a daily basis, and gave it room to rebound," said founder Tiffany Masterson.
 "I call them the suspicious six: essential oils, chemical screens, silicones, fragrance, dyes, and alcohols.
 In my opinion, essential oils can create sensitized skin.
 And the effect is cumulative—after using them for a while, people say 'I have sensitive skin.'"
-DE's 287,000 followers on Instagram, endorsement (and investment) from Manrepeller's Leandra Medine, and countless user-generated Instagram selfies and shelfies are all proof that Masterson is on to something.

 Forward-thinking green beauty vets like Marie Veronique Nadeau, founder of Marie Veronique products, are making EO-free a part of their offering, too.
 Her collaboration range in partnership with Kristina Holey is entirely free of essential oils and other irritants like "microcidal preservatives" that can be problematic for some.

-Peet Rivko, a newer brand, has built its entire brand on being essential-oil-free and sensitive-skin-friendly without all of the additives that often come with non-natural drugstore products.
+Peet Rivko has built its entire brand on being essential-oil-free and sensitive-skin-friendly without all of the additives that often come with non-natural drugstore products.
 "Just because something is fragrance-free doesn't mean it's unscented," said founder Johanna Peet.
 The products do have smell—Peet explained many brands will add chemicals and additives to neutralize any natural scents—which can take some getting used to.
-The moisturizer has a decidedly earthy scent—"That's the shea butter," said Peet.